syhpoon/xyzcmd/doc/user/configs.rst

 * Optional boolean argument `bg` can be provided to indicate that `cmd` must be executed in background.

+* Optional boolean argument `reload` can be provided to indicate
+  that panel content should/should not be reloaded after execution.

 Example - run `xpdf` in background on .pdf files::

   action(r'iname{".*\\.pdf$"}', lambda obj: shell("xpdf", obj.path, bg=True))